Stentorious/PipBoyUITweaks-FNV/README.md

 - SPECIAL - Positive/Negative SPECIAL effects will be shaded green/red
 - Crippled Limbs - Vault Boy Paper Doll limb's will be shaded red when crippled
 - Hardcore Needs - Hardcore Needs meters will be shaded based on current needs levels
+- Condition Meters - Weapon/Armor condition will be shaded based on item health

 ### ySI - Sorting Icons Addon
 - Button Prompt Icons - Adds dynamic icons to all button prompt